fpco/ide-backend/README.md

      * New functionality: specify (as the first argument of buildExe) additional arguments for ghc when building executables (#159).

+     * Bugfix: setting ghc options is now stateless.
+We still have

+           configStaticOpts :: [String]

+       as before, which can be used for things like package options, but changed

+           updateGhcOptions :: Maybe [String] -> IdeSessionUpdate

+       to

+           updateDynamicOpts :: [String] -> IdeSessionUpdate

+       with the following semantics: the full set of active options is those specified in configStaticOpts, plus those (and only those) set in the last call to updateDynamicOpts.
+In other words, setting

+           updateDynamicOpts ["-Wall", "-Werror"]

+       and then later

+           updateDynamicOpts ["-Wall"]

+       now does the right thing (#115).

      * Bugfix: Make sure ID info is updated on code changes (fixed a caching problem) (#142)